About Greenbrier Elementary School

 Meet Your Administrators

-Ms. Chantel Beverly, assistant principal, is entering her 9th year of elementary education.
-She is a graduate of VCU “Go RAMS” with her Bachelors and Masters in Teaching.
-Most recently, Ms. Beverly earned her Masters Degree from Averett University in Administration and Supervision.
-Prior to joining Charlottesville City Schools, Ms. Beverly was a classroom teacher in fourth and fifth grades.
+Ms. Chantel Beverly, assistant principal, has worked in elementary education since 2011.
+She is a graduate of VCU (Go RAMS!) with her bachelors and masters degrees in teaching.
+Most recently, Ms. Beverly earned her masters degree from Averett University in administration and supervision.
+Prior to joining Charlottesville City Schools in 2019, Ms. Beverly was a classroom teacher in fourth and fifth grades.